objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 which consist of both source files `.cpp` and header files `.h`.
 The result is a single file `.cpp` with human-readable code that the compiler will get.
 2) The compiler receives the file `.cpp` from the preprocessor and compiles it into an object file - `.obj`.
-At the compilation stage, parsing checks whether the code matches rules of a specific programming language.
+At the compilation stage, parser checks whether the code matches rules of a specific programming language.
-At the end, the compiler optimizes the resulting machine code and produces an object file.
 To speed up compilation, different files of the same project might be compiled in parallel.
 3)  Then, the [Linker](https://en.wikipedia.org/wiki/Linker_(computing)) combines object files into an executable `.exe` file.